beckn/protocol-specifications/docs/BECKN-007-The-XInput-Schema.md

     }
 }
 ```

+### 8.1.2 Redirecting to employer's career portal to finish application.
 In the following set of examples the BAP user has to go to an external website to fill and submit a form

 ```mermaid
     sequenceDiagram